 - Personal Leave – Employees in Vietnam are granted 3 days of personal leave with full pay for their marriage, and 1 day’s leave for the marriage of their child.

 Pension and Social Security

-Vietnam's social insurance system provides coverage to all private and public sector employees if they are on an employment contract of at least 3 months’ duration.
+Vietnam’s social insurance system provides coverage to all private and public sector employees if they are on an employment contract of at least 3 months’ duration.
 The system provides benefits to employees for occupation injury, occupational disease, pregnancy, sickness, retirement, and death.
-The amount to be used for calculation of social contributions cannot more than 20 times the minimum wage.
+The amount to be used for calculation of social contributions cannot be more than 20 times the minimum wage.